buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_FlowInstrumentPHistory.md

+# Pset_FlowInstrumentPHistory

 Properties for history of flow instrument values.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.